Understand Fraud Detection

 You can only add card numbers to a decline list from the Dashboard.

-Outcomes define what will happen to the transaction.
+Outcomes define what happens to the transaction.
 The following tables specify the recommended outcomes for each transaction risk level.
 We’ve split them by routing type – pre-auth and post-auth.
 See the full description of each step in the payment lifecycle.

 3DS transactions are subject to a liability shift.
 The shift occurs when the liability for fraudulent chargebacks (stolen or counterfeit cards) shifts from you to the card issuer.
 Use the Liability shift column to determine what outcomes it applies to.